fancellu/xqs/README.md

 **XQS** is a Scala Library to invoke XQuery against an XML DataSource such as MarkLogic, eXist, BaseX and Sedna as well as Saxon, Zorba and Oracle XDB while eliminating vendor lock in.

+It provides Scala interfaces, metaphors and conversions that lead to tighter code and less boilerplate

 It should work with any compliant **XQJ** driver, having already been tested against the **[XQJ.net](http://xqj.net)** drivers ( **BaseX**, **Sedna**, **eXist**, **Marklogic** ) and **Saxon**

 Requires Scala 2.10+